 In the state of North Carolina, many utility providers require business account customers to provide a deposit in order to activate electrical or gas service.
 Utility companies seek protection from financial damages caused by new customers and Jet Insurance Company provides the Utility Deposit Bond as a guarantee for commercial customers in lieu of a cash deposit.

 When you buy your bond with Jet, the application takes minutes through our streamlined process.
 Jet Insurance Company cuts out the middlemen who slow down the process and can cost you more in the form of fees and commissions.

-At Jet, your utility deposit bond can cost as low as $100 for a year.
-Annual cost is calculated as a percentage of the total bond limit, which is a multiple of typical monthly charges, depending on the utility provider’s requirements.
+At Jet, your Utility Deposit Bond can cost as low as $100 for a year.
+The annual cost is calculated as a percentage of the total bond limit, which is a multiple of typical monthly charges, depending on the utility provider’s requirements.

 Yes, Jet can!
 Once you purchase your bond, Jet will immediately ship the bond (original or electronic copy, depending on the Utility Provider’s requirements) to your Utility Provider for you.
 An electronic copy of the bond will immediately be emailed to you for your records as well.